Great White Sharks hunted by Orcas in Gansbaai

 Today's dissection is a lengthy process and currently still underway.
 It is the biggest white shark dissected in South Africa.
 However one major observation is that the shark was missing its entire liver.
 We will wait for the report to finalise all the details, but it is very likely that an orca may have been responsible for this type of injury.

 White Shark Research Group members: From left to right Meaghen McCord Gray (SASC), Dr Malcom Smale (Bayworld), Alison Towner (DICT) and Dr Alison Kock (Shark Spotters).

 Another white shark has been found on Franskraal beach today at 5pm.
-Our team went straight there to recover the 3.4m male who is missing big pieces out of each flank.
-Alison V Towner, marine biologist with Dyer Island Conservation Trust and Dr Malcolm Smale, will conduct the dissection tomorrow at International Marine Volunteers and notify the results.
+Our team went straight there to recover the 3.5m male who is missing big pieces out of each flank.
+Alison V Towner, white shark biologist with Dyer Island Conservation Trust and Dr Malcolm Smale, will conduct the dissection tomorrow at International Marine Volunteers and notify the results.
 This specimen is in a more degraded state and cannot be frozen.
 We will notify further information just bear with us during this extraordinary time.

 05 May 2017